God at Work in Us: Self-control

 CIRCLE MEETINGS: meet once a month

-Joy Circle will meet on Wednesday, April 2 at 10:30 a.m. in the lower room.
+Joy Circle met on Wednesday, May 14th at 10:30 a.m. in the lower room.

-SCRIPTURE BRACELET CLASS POSTPONED
+SCRIPTURE BRACELET CLASS

 LADIES BIBLE STUDY